-The great composer, Richard Wagner is credited with the terms "Jewish Problem" and "Final Solution".
+The composer Richard Wagner is credited with the terms 'Jewish Problem' and 'Final Solution'.

-The Cape Town Holocaust Centre is the first and only Holocaust centre in Africa, created not only as a poignant memorial to those who suffered and died, but also as a constant reminder to guard against such barbarism ever again raising its head.
+The Cape Town Holocaust Centre was created not only as a poignant memorial to those who suffered and died, but also as a constant reminder to guard against such barbarism ever again raising its head.

 Genocide, discrimination and persecution have gone on into this century in a number of countries, and the Cape Town Holocaust Centre is in the vanguard of the fight against these.

 Different sections of this Cape Town Jewish memorial cover the start of persecution in Germany, when Jews were forced to wear a yellow Star of David and Jewish businesses were destroyed; ghetto development; the fiendish 'final solution'; the extermination camps; liberation towards the end of the war; and the stories of survivors from Cape Town.

 The exhibits include photographs, films, artefacts and mementos illustrating life in the ghettos, and the full horror of genocide.